 We’re committed to using sustainable and energy-efficient operations, selecting high-efficiency mechanical equipment and systems including on-demand boilers, hot-water heating loops, occupancy sensors, and advanced controls technology to manage system operations.

-- 35 Heliodyne Gobi solar thermal panels preheat water for our hydronic heating system in San Francisco campus’ Montgomery Building
+- 35 Heliodyne Gobi solar thermal panels preheat water for our hydronic heating system in our main building at 1111 Eighth Street

 - EPEAT and Energy Star-certified devices are purchased for all computing facilities and staff workstations

 - We develop recommended computer bundles to students that are EPEAT qualified